puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 ### Semicolon After Attribute Block

 If you end an attribute block with a semicolon rather than a comma, you may specify another title, another colon, and another complete attribute block, instead of closing the curly braces.
-Puppet will treat this as multiple resources of a single type.
+Puppet will treat this as multiple resources of a single resource type.

 {% highlight ruby %}
     file {